• Skip to primary navigation

 Final Thoughts

-DoorDash walking is an interesting option that might be available to you, depending on where you live.
+DoorDash walking is an interesting option that might work for you, depending on where you live.
 You can make a bit of extra money doing it this way, but I don’t recommend it as anything more than a side hustle or fun thing you do.
-If you can, I highly recommend getting a bike though.
+If you can, I highly recommend getting a bike.
 It’ll be much better (and you may have more fun biking around your city too).

 Some people online have shared videos of themselves walking orders on DoorDash.
 They’re pretty entertaining videos, so take a look and see how they do it and if it’s something you want to try out too.